Linking Sustainability with Business Priorities

 One Anatune customer recently calculated that by automating just one method, they could reduce their reliance on fume cupboards from 6 to just 1.
 The energy savings alone contributed significantly to justifying the purchase of a system required to pay for itself within two years.

 These examples represent just a few of the efficiencies that Anatune can help you achieve in your lab.
-From method development to automating workflows to data processing, we have over 24 years of helping people link sustainability and efficiency to great effect.
+From method development to automating workflows to data processing.
+Anatune has over 24 years of helping people link sustainability and efficiency to great effect.

-We’ve created a document that helps people build a business justification for modernising their workflows from a number of different angles, including meeting sustainability targets.
+We’ve created a document that helps people build a business justification for modernising workflows.
+Exploring the issue from a number of different angles, including meeting sustainability targets, it’s a vital resource.

 If you think that we might be able to help your lab operate more efficiently, get in touch today.